mideind/GreynirCorrect/README.rst

 -----------------

-GreynirCorrect can be invoked as a command-line tool to perform token-level correction.
+GreynirCorrect can be invoked as a command-line tool to perform token-level correction and, optionally, grammar analysis.
 The command is ``correct infile.txt outfile.txt``.
 The command-line tool is further documented below.

 .. _examples: